In May 2014 John Ruler visited Bailleul Cemetery in Nord-Pas de Calais to see the grave of a long-lost relative, Herbert John Ruler © John Ruler

 Through her, I learnt about an eager young reservist who joined the British Forces in France on 7 September, 1914.
 He died, aged 18, on 26 October, after a shell fractured his skull five days earlier.
 His name, Herbert John Ruler, bore an uncanny resemblance to my own, Alexander John Ruler.

-And in May this year I joined Sheila aged 82, husband Ron, 80, and her two brothers Jack, 73, and Frank, 71, at his gravestone set amid the calm of the beautifully maintained cemetery at Bailleul, a town which I had visited twice before ignorant of any family connection.
+And in May 2014 I joined Sheila aged 82, husband Ron, 80, and her two brothers Jack, 73, and Frank, 71, at his gravestone set amid the calm of the beautifully maintained cemetery at Bailleul, a town which I had visited twice before ignorant of any family connection.

 Also there was Delphine Bartier, from Le Nord Tourist Office and correspondents from the regional newspaper and radio.